 Interviews & Offers

-Practice and preparation makes a big difference.
-Have someone ask questions so you can practice answers out loud before an interview.
+Practice and preparation makes a big difference when interviewing.
+You’ll want to be prepared to demonstrate knowledge about the employer and their projects, ask sincere questions about the opportunity, speak about your experiences and qualifications, and present your portfolio.
 If you would like to schedule a mock interview, please contact Design Career Services.

 - General questions (PDF)

 - Graphic Design (PDF)

 What to wear

 A suit, dress shirt, and dress shoes is appropriate.
 Avoid cologne/aftershave, athletic watches, white socks, transparent or revealing clothing, open-toed shoes, perfume, heavy makeup.
 When in doubt, overdress and dress conservatively.